henrikring/xymon-plays/vagrant/README.md

 ansible-playbook -i ansible-hosts ~/xymon-plays/ansible/xymon-server.yml
 ```

-The command below will configure Xymon server for this test scenario (create a hosts.cfg and add Windows defaults to analysis.cfg)
+The command below will configure the Xymon server for this test scenario (create a hosts.cfg and add Windows defaults to analysis.cfg)
 It is a prerequisite for this playbook to run that WinRM is configured and running configure your Windows machine.
 [Click this link to see how to setup WinRM](SETUP-WINRM.md)